ChesterHsieh/ChesterHsieh.github.io/_posts/Book&Key Insight/2020-Financial Statements.md

 # Financial statements index
 ## P/B
 asset - liability = owner's equity
-## How to know if a company can survive in great depression?
-### debt v.s. cash
+## debt v.s. cash
 It's very bitter this moment.
 ARLP, which is one stock of my portfolio ,has terrible number on the index.
 25 cash versus 800 debt.
+Nonetheless, debt isn't good indicator, at least not a sig

 # Analysis Tool
 # Phase 1 collecting requirements